Pelvic Floor Disorder:

-Unfortunately, as women age and the muscles in their pelvic region weaken, they often begin to suffer from pelvic floor disorders, which generally include pelvic organ prolapse, urinary incontinence, and bowel disfunction.
-At Coyle Institute, urogynecologist Dr. Michael Colye offers his expertise in diagnosing pelvic floor disorders and treating them in the most innovative, non-invasive ways possible.
+Unfortunately, as women age and the muscles in their pelvic region weaken, they often begin to suffer from pelvic floor disorders, which generally include pelvic organ prolapse, urinary incontinence, and bowel dysfunction.
+At Coyle Institute, urogynecologist Dr. Michael Coyle offers his expertise in diagnosing pelvic floor disorders and treating them in the most innovative, non-invasive ways possible.

 In addition to the embarrassing and distressing effects of pelvic floor disorders, there are often a number of painful and even physically limiting ways that these conditions manifest themselves, including pelvic pain, pain in the lower back, and discomfort in the bladder.
 Fortunately, there are ways to treat these disorders so that life can be a little less complicated and a little more carefree.
 The very first, most important step is, of course, to seek out the advice of a licensed medical professional, ideally someone who either practices urogynecology or who might be able to refer you to a colleague with a specialization in the field.